Chapter 9

 Dear Heavenly Father,

 Holy Father we come before You in the Name of our Lord and Savior Jesus Christ.
 Please Father, grant us the spiritual wisdom to better understand and comprehend what You are saying to us through Your servant Paul.
-Please help us to not only hear and listen to Your teaching but also help us to follow it.
+Please help us to not only hear and listen to Your teaching but also help us to faithfully follow it.

 Amen